Serg078/Conversion-of-The-Clark-Hall-Dictionary-of-Old-English-to-TEI/demo/search/index.md

-# Search the dictionary
+# Search the dictionary by entry

-This page provides various ways to search within the RDFa annotations of the dictionary
+This page provides a simple way to search within the RDFa annotations of the dictionary

 :::form